 About the OSU Planetarium

-The OSU Planetarium is a 61-seat 30-foot dome theater located on the 5th floor of Smith Laboratory on the OSU main campus in Columbus, Ohio.
-We have been offering educational programs on the night sky to OSU students and the central Ohio community since 1968.
+The OSU Planetarium is a 63-seat 30-foot digital dome theater located on the 5th floor of Smith Laboratory on the OSU main campus in Columbus, Ohio.
+We have been offering educational programs on the night sky to OSU students and the central Ohio community since 1967.

 Our original projector was a venerable old Spitz A3P opto-mechanical star ball installed in 1967 when the department moved into the then-new 5th floor extension of Smith Laboratory.
 Designed by Spitz Inc., the A3P projector system is one of the most successful commercial planetariums ever made, sold to many colleges and schools throughout the US in the 1960s and 70s.
 By the early 1970s, more than half of school planetaria in the United States were Spitz A3Ps, and about a hundred of them are still in operation today.
 Our projector can show up to 1500 stars, the solar system in the past and future, and the full range of solar and lunar motions.